There are a huge range of roles within Sue Ryder from helping in our care centres to supporting our charity shops.

 Can you influence without seeming to interfere?
 If you’re outgoing and confident approaching donors and customers, you could help promote the Retail Gift Aid scheme which can increase sales by 25%.
 In this role, you’ll greet donors dropping off donations, explain the benefits of the scheme and process details and sales on the computer system

-Our shop managers can support young people starting out in the world of work, or helping them to boost their CV and personal statement with practical experience.
+Our shop and ward managers can support young people starting out in the world of work, or helping them to boost their CV and personal statement with practical experience.

 What's in it for me?